Benefits Of Talking To Yourself And How To Do It Right To Master a Language

 No more shameful hiding in the shadows.
 Embrace your inner voices, and let me walk you through the benefits of talking to yourself!

 What does the research say about the benefits of talking to yourself?

 Research from the University of Michigan found that those who worked through their stress about giving a speech about their qualifications using "you" rather than "I" performed better and were less tormented by anxiety and self-doubt.

 When people think of themselves as another person, "it allows them to give themselves objective, helpful feedback", says Ethan Kross, associate professor of psychology and director of the Self-Control and Emotion Laboratory at the University of Michigan

 In another study, psychologists Gary Lupyan (University of Wisconsin-Madison) and Daniel Swingley (University of Pennsylvania) conducted a series of experiments to discover whether talking to yourself can help you to locate lost objects.

 Long story short - they established that speaking facilitated search, particularly when there was a strong association between the name and the visual target.

-Are there any other benefits other than being more likely to stay on task, staying focused better and showing improved perception capabilities?
+Are there any other benefits other than being more likely to stay on task, staying focused better, and showing improved perception capabilities?

 Sure!
 Better memory.
 Think about it - when you talk out loud, you stimulate more sensory channels than when you subvocalize.
 You hear the sounds.
-What's more, even though you may not realize it, your body feels the sound as it is conducted through your bones.
+What's more, even though you may not realize it, your body feels sounds as they are conducted through your bones.

 Here's a good example.
 I'm sure you remember this scene if you have seen the movie.